 NPA Mine Action and Disarmament Programme in Cambodia

-NPA’s vision is a Cambodia where landmines, cluster munitions and other explosive remnants of war no longer pose a risk to people and are no longer an obstacle to development.
+The Norwegian People’s Aid has a long history in Cambodia, having worked in the country since 1992, initially in support of efforts to repatriate Cambodian refugees returning from Thailand.
+NPA’s vision is a Cambodia where landmines, cluster munitions and other explosive remnants of war no longer pose a risk to people, and are no longer an obstacle to development.

 - Convention on Cluster Munitions: Not a state party